These chocolate protein overnight oats are the easiest way to wake up and have a protein-packed breakfast! Easy to make gluten-free and vegan.

 This recipe yields just 1 serving, so if you’re making this for the whole family, just make individual servings for each person.
 Or make it one large tupperware container.

-It’s also a great make-ahead breakfast.
+It’s also a great make-ahead breakfast (so are these Healthy Coco Pops!).
 I always made a quadruple or quintuple batch, and it works great.

 You can add your favorite berries, fruit, seeds or nuts – basically, anything you like!